dmit-git/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

 As a reminder, if you call `readField(fieldName)`, it will return the value of that field from the current object.
 If you also pass an object or reference as the second argument, `readField` will read from that object instead of the current object.
-Reading the `id` field from existing task objects allows us to deduplicate the incoming task data.
+In this example, reading the `id` field from existing task objects allows us to deduplicate the `incoming` task data.

 The above code is getting complicated, but no more complicated than the underlying problem demands.
 It is, however, already far too complicated for Apollo Client to anticipate by default, which is why the `InMemoryCache` gives you complete control in the form of `read` and `merge` functions.